GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 In order to make it easier for users to customize the shard routing logic, the [Spanner Change Streams to Sharded File Sink template](https://github.com/GoogleCloudPlatform/DataflowTemplates/tree/main/v2/spanner-change-streams-to-sharded-file-sink) accepts a GCS path that points to a custom jar and another input parameter that accepts the custom class name, which are used to invoke custom logic to perfrom shard identification.

 Steps to perfrom customization:
-1. Implement the interface.Write custom shard id fetcher logic to [CustomShardIdFetcher.java](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/main/v2/spanner-custom-shard/src/main/java/com/custom/CustomShardIdFetcher.java).
+1. Write custom shard id fetcher logic [CustomShardIdFetcher.java](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/main/v2/spanner-custom-shard/src/main/java/com/custom/CustomShardIdFetcher.java).
 Details of the ShardIdRequest class can be found [here](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/main/v2/spanner-migrations-sdk/src/main/java/com/google/cloud/teleport/v2/spanner/utils/ShardIdRequest.java).
-2. Build the ja [JAR](https://github.com/GoogleCloudPlatform/DataflowTemplates/tree/main/v2/spanner-custom-shard) and upload the jar to GCS
+2. Build the [JAR](https://github.com/GoogleCloudPlatform/DataflowTemplates/tree/main/v2/spanner-custom-shard) and upload the jar to GCS
 3. Invoke the reverse replication flow by passing the [custom jar path and custom class path](RunnigReverseReplication.md#custom-jar).